 Important information: SIPPs are a type of pension for people happy to make their own investment decisions.
 Investments go down in value as well as up so you could get back less than you invest.
 Pensions are meant for your retirement, so you normally can’t access your money until any time after your 55th birthday (57 from 2028).
 Tax rules can change and tax reliefs depend on your circumstances.
 If you’re not sure which investments are right for you, we can put you in touch with one of our advisers.

-Over the last few years, the Scottish government has been given increasingly wide-ranging powers over setting their own income tax rates and bands.
+The Scottish government has the power to set their own income tax rates and bands.

 |Earnings||Tax rate in Scotland|

 |Intermediate rate||£25,296 - £43,662||21%|

 *This is reduced by £1 for every £2 of income over £100,000.

 The rest of the UK only has the personal allowance and three bands (basic rate, higher rate and additional rate).

 Who will pay Scottish income tax?

 Only Scottish income taxpayers are affected.

 Broadly, you are a Scottish taxpayer if you are resident in the UK and: